The Scenics: First LP and 45

-In the summer of 1980 the “Underneath the Door” LP comes out on Bomb Records.
+In the summer of 1980 the Underneath the Door LP comes out on Bomb Records.
 Young, dissatisfied with playing bass, quits.
 Ken Fox, later of Jason and the Scorchers and now longtime Fleshtones bassist, comes in.
-In September The Scenics take part in the “Bomb Tour 80”.
+In September The Scenics take part in the "Bomb Tour 80".
 Over a series of weekends 4 bands play one nighters at eight universities throughout southern Ontario.
-Many of these are the first “Punk” shows booked in these venues.
+Many of these are the first "punk" shows booked in these venues.

 Ken Fox, Mark Perkell, Andy Meyers, Ken Badger, 1981.
 Photo by Mike Young.

-In October 1980 the Scenics go into Captain Audio studio and record 6 songs.
-Two of them, Meyers’ “Karen” and Badger's “See Me Smile”, are pressed onto a 45 on their own "Scenic Route" label.
+In October 1980, the Scenics go into Captain Audio studio and record 6 songs.
+Two of them, Meyers' "Karen" and Badger's "See Me Smile", are pressed onto a 45 on their own "Scenic Route" label.
 Most of the other songs recorded have been lost.
-The "Karen/See Me Smile" 45 comes out in early 1981.
+The "Karen/See Me Smile" 45 came out in early 1981.
 By then Ken and his wife are living three hours out of Toronto, where she is working as a teacher.
-The Scenics continue to write songs and play shows in Toronto, London Ontario, and Buffalo NY, but with the Badgers starting a family, the band breaks up in the fall of 1981.
+The Scenics continue to write songs and play shows in Toronto, London, and Buffalo, New York, but with the Badgers starting a family, the band breaks up in the fall of 1981.
 They get together and do one last set opening for Ken Fox's band The Raving Mojos in the spring of 1982.

 With Ken Badger raising his family north of Toronto, and Andy Meyers soon married and with children of his own, Ken and Andy remain in very sporadic contact, especially when Andy and his family move to Canada's West Coast in 1988.